European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 - [A1: Ratio of segregated cycle infrastructure to main roads](Visualization/Europe_map_A1.html)

+The maps are colored to represent the magnitude of the metric of interest.
+By hovering the mouse over the area of interest the tooltip will display the main metrics.
+Similarly, the sirze of the dots are proportional to the cycle infrastructure.
+By clicking in the circles, a bar plot with the types of analyzed infrastructure types will be displayed along with a link to explore the details.

 > **Note**
-> <div style="text-align: right">The ratio of segregated cycle infrasctucture to main roads, is an indicator of road coverage by cycle infrastructure.
+> <div style="text-align: justify">The ratio of segregated cycle infrasctucture to main roads, is an indicator of road coverage by cycle infrastructure.
 The segregated cycle infrastructure considered are: cycle tracks, shared pedestrians (cycle and pedestrian paths) and cycle lanes.
 While the road newtork was calculated by integrating highways labeled as "motorway","trunk", "primary","secondary",  "tertiary","motorway_link", "trunk_link", "primary_link", "secondary_link", "tertiary_link" in OSM.
 Please visit our methodology section to obtain more insights on the data processing. </div>

 <iframe src="https://ajchavez94.github.io/Visualization/Europe_map_A1.html" height="900" width="900" name="iframe_a" title="Iframe Example"></iframe>